Pope, Douglas, Traverse, Grant and Stevens counties

-- Nine counties work together to get kids off to a healthy start (PDF: 593KB/1 page)
+- Nine counties work together to get kids off to a healthy start (PDF)

-How Horizon SHIP is improving the health of the community
+How Horizon SHIP is improving the health of its communities

 Working with schools